What it does: One of Australia’s Big Four banks and New Zealand’s largest bank

 All the programs involve grads being exposed to diverse people, situations and environments.
 All provide supportive coaching, peer-to-peer learning, mentoring, training, network and guidance provided by senior leaders.

 ANZ pays those in its grad programs generous salaries.
 Staff get discounts on ANZ banking products as well as having access to discounts on some retail and hospitality purchases.

-Given the size of the business, there are plenty of opportunities for lateral and upwards moves.
+Given the size of the business, there are plenty of opportunities for lateral and upward moves.
 Positions are always advertised internally and managers often alert their team members if an appropriate opportunity for advancement has materialised.

 Staff are supportive and the culture is a positive, friendly one.
 You can expect to be invited to lunches, dinners, drinks and parties with your co-workers.
 It’s not required but many grads opt to join ANZ’s social club.